productteams/brightworkers/site/content/products.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried R831’s services, I couldn’t even believe that my painting crew was more punctual that I was.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      R831 turned a house in need of repair into a beautiful masterpiece.
+I love their stance on using the most-eco friendly products and leaving my property immaculate.
+A job well done.
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make beautiful structures a part of your life.
+Choose one of our annual subscription plans to receive great painters at your doorstep whenever you need a touch-up.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the apartment owners who likes to have their properties looking the best all year long.
       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"